 - Johns Hopkins Medical School

-The evidence that antigens of the HLA system provide the major barrier to acceptance of renal transplants was first obtained with living-related donor transplants.
-Graft survival was superior in sibling pairs having both the same serologically defined HLA antigens and a nonreactive in vitro mixed lymphocyte proliferative response when compared to randomly matched cadaveric donors treated with the same immunosuppressive drugs, principally azathioprine and prednisone.
+The evidence that antigens of the human leukocyte antigen (HLA) system provide the major barrier to acceptance of renal transplants was first obtained with living-related-donor transplants.
+Graft survival was superior in sibling pairs having both the same serologically defined HLA antigens and a nonreactive in vitro mixed lymphocyte proliferative response when compared with randomly matched, deceased donors treated with the same immunosuppressive drugs, principally azathioprine and prednisone.
 (The mixed lymphocyte response [MLR] is an in vitro estimate of incompatibility in which the degree of proliferation of the recipient lymphocytes to donor lymphocytes is measured.)
-There was an intermediate level of graft survival in haploidentical parent to child or sibling to sibling transplants, in which one but not both of the haplotypes matched.
+There was an intermediate level of graft survival in haploidentical parent-to-child or sibling-to-sibling transplants in which one but not both of the haplotypes matched.

 RELATIVE IMPORTANCE OF HLA-A,-B, AND -DR

 The simple assumption that each mismatch for HLA antigens has equal weight has not been borne out.
 The initial Collaborative Transplant Study (CTS) analysis showed that the major impact comes from the DR and B antigens, with little additional effect from the A antigens [4,5].
 The UK Transplant and Eurotransplant data are somewhat similar, with DR matching having a much greater effect than that of B or A [6,7].
 Another study found that HLA-DR mismatches (and the number of rejection episodes) correlated with poor long-term survival .
 Each antigen also appears to exert its effect at different times posttransplant, with the maximal effect of DR and B mismatching occurring within the first six months and two years posttransplant, respectively .